leonardgoeke/AnyMOD.jl/docs/src/model_object.md

 The constructor function above has two mandatory arguments that the directories for in- and output files.

 `inDir::Union{String,Array{String,1}}` specifies the directory (or directories) of input files.
 This can either be a string or an array of strings, if input files are spread across different directories.
 All `.csv` files within the provided directories (and their sub-directories) starting with `set_` or `par_` will be read-in as an input file.
 Other files are ignored and can be used for documentation.
-Within the specific files, only columns named `parameter`, `variable`, `value`, and `id` or columns starting with `region`, `timestep`, `carrier`, `technology`, or `mode` are actually read-in.
+Within the specific files, only columns whose name contains one of the following keywords are acutally read-in: `parameter`, `variable`, `value`, `id`, `region`, `timestep`, `carrier`, `technology`, and `mode`.
 Other columns can be used freely for documentation.

 !!! warning "Reserved keywords"
     Within the input files `all` is a reserved keyword.
 For an explanation on how it is used, see [Time-steps](@ref).